Genomics History & Milestones

 July Chan-Zuckerberg Initiative funds Benedict Paten and Jim Kent to build data platform for Human Cell Atlas.

-April Ed Green’s DNA forensic analysis cracks the Golden State Killer case.
+April Ed Green’s DNA forensic analysis helps crack cold cases.

 November Schmidt Family Foundation funds Braingeneers project at UCSC/UCSF.